juliaizbroke/SeniorProject1/README.md

 The script will:
 - ✅ Check if Python and Node.js are installed
 - ✅ Install all dependencies automatically
-- ✅ Build the application
+- ✅ Build the web application
-- ✅ Start the desktop application
+- ✅ Start the development server

 ### 🔧 Manual Setup (Alternative)